deshpandesanjay/fast_gcd_inverse/README.md

-# Fast GCD Inverse Hardware
+# Variable shift hardware
-Hardware design on Fast GCD inverse algorithm will be added to this repository.
+Hardware design for variable shift will be added to this repository.